goblint/GobPie/Readme.md

 In this tutorial, you will learn how you can use MagpieBridge to present any results in IDEs.
 VS Code is used for this tutorial, please install it in advance.

 The **goal** of this tutorial is to use MagpieBridge to write a language server which displays results read from a JSON file in a code editor when the DemoProject is opened.
-Of course, you can provide the results in any other file formats or computed at run time.
+The DemoProject is a Java project and it contains an insecure API usage.
+The prepared JSON file contains the description of the insecure usage, the source code position and how to repair the code.
+You can image such JSON file is computed by a program analysis tool.
+Of course, you can provide the results in any other file formats or compute them at run time.

 Please check out the following projects: